hugoretail/Graffiti-Nerd/README.md

 The output will be in the `dist/` folder.
 You can upload this to GitHub Pages or any static host.

-## Roadmap

-- Initialization & setup
-- Basic canvas drawing
-- Spray effect implementation
-  - Realistic spray: burst on click, edge fade, velocity-based dustiness
-  - Drip effect when holding still
-- Export as PNG
-- UI improvements

 ## Tech Stack

 - React
 - Vite
 - Tailwind CSS
-- ESLint + Prettier

-## Contributing

-See CONTRIBUTING.md for guidelines.

 ---

 This project is for learning and fun.
-Enjoy making graffiti art!
+For the latest and most realistic graffiti simulation, check out Graffiti Trainer!